cunnie/writings/NaNoWriMo.md

 The meeting adjourned.
 She asked, "Ned, could you please stay."

 Everyone else in the room had left.
-Ned began stammering, saying that accidentally the waivers had been signed.
+Ned began stammering, saying that something about waivers being signed.

 She waved her hand, "Let's not worry about the waivers for a minute.
-I have a few questions about what was going on."
+I have a few questions about what happened."

-Ned said that he couldn't talk about it, that it was a project for the military and that it was top-secret.
+Ned said that he couldn't talk about it, that it was a project for the Department of Homeland Security and that it was classified.

 She said, "Ned, I'm not asking you to reveal anything that's classified.
 I'm merely trying to understand what exactly happened."